mixxorz/slippers/docs/docs/examples.md

 ### Default values

-Default values for your props can be specified using the `props.defaults` dictionary.
+Default values for props can be specified using the `props.defaults` dictionary.

 ```slippers title='Button: "button.html"'
 ---